beginner-corp/begin-community/readme.md

-## Welcome to the Begin public issue tracker & feature requestinator!
+## Welcome to the Begin public issue tracker!

 ### 🐛 Filing issues with Begin